Landing pages play a pivotal role in the sales cycle, giving website visitors everything they need to convert to the next stage.

 Ensure optimum speed with best-in-class hosting

 Many online sales professionals don’t put enough priority on page load speed.
 Establishing a fast, responsive user experience is critical to conversion rate optimization, and page load speed is an important part of that.
+Therefore it’s important that you speed up your site.

 Your conversion rate drops by an average of 4.42% for each additional second of load time web page visitors experience.
 One of the major challenges of optimizing a landing page is ensuring your web page loads as fast as possible.